 The ARISE programme

-Funded by the EU, the aim of the project is to further establish an inter-agency and multidisciplinary staff exchange programme between researchers, early start investigators, and other relevant staff members of the project partners institutions.
-This will enable sharing and dissemination of best practices in Newborn Screening, diagnosis, and treatment of Sickle Cell, leading to sustainable improvement in overall disease outcome.
+Funded by the EU, the aim of the project was to further establish an inter-agency and multidisciplinary staff exchange programme between researchers, early start investigators, and other relevant staff members of the project partners institutions.
+To enable sharing and dissemination of best practices in Newborn Screening, diagnosis, and treatment of Sickle Cell, leading to sustainable improvement in overall disease outcome.

-This evolving body of work currently involves 11 other partner institutions across the UK and Europe, such as Guys and St Thomas' NHS Foundation Trust, The Benzi Foundation in Italy, and the London School of Hygiene and Tropical Medicine.
-The University of Illinois, Chicago, Strathmore University, Kenya, and Barau Dikko Teaching Hospital, Nigeria are 3 of 8 other organisations, and 9 affiliated entries outside the UK and Europe.
+This evolving body of work involved 11 other partner institutions across the UK and Europe, such as Guys and St Thomas' NHS Foundation Trust, The Benzi Foundation in Italy, and the London School of Hygiene and Tropical Medicine.
+The University of Illinois, Chicago, Strathmore University, Kenya, and Barau Dikko Teaching Hospital, Nigeria were 3 of 8 other organisations, and 9 affiliated entries involved outside the UK and Europe.

-The programme comprises a General Assembly, which includes all members of the consortium, a Steering Committee, led by Fedele Bonifazi (Duccio) the Project Coordinator, and Professor Baba Inusa, Scientific Coordinator, and a Project Management Team.
-8 work packages direct activities across the project.
+The programme comprised of a General Assembly, which included all members of the consortium, a Steering Committee, led by Fedele Bonifazi (Duccio) the Project Coordinator, and Professor Baba Inusa, Scientific Coordinator, and a Project Management Team.
+8 work packages directed activities across the project.

-Principally the College is involved with Work Package 3 and has appointed Dr Wale Atoyebi Clinical Lead for the Project and Co-opted member of the International Committee.
-This working group focuses on improving laboratory diagnostics and quality assurance systems for population screening.
-This is done jointly with partner institutions represented by our colleagues Maddalena Casale of the University of Campania, the University of Padova, Italy and Professor Miguel Brito, from the Instituto Politécnico de Lisboa, Portugal.
+Principally the College was involved with Work Package 3 and appointeded Dr Wale Atoyebi Clinical Lead for the Project.
+This working group focused on improving laboratory diagnostics and quality assurance systems for population screening.
+This was done jointly with partner institutions represented by our colleagues from the University of Campania, the University of Padova, Italy and the Instituto Politécnico de Lisboa, Portugal.

 -